cedadev/ceda-div-hugo-hinode/content/news/updates/2020/2020-01-21-issue-with-jasmin-login-and-jasmin-sci-machines.md

 We are aware of an issue with jasmin-login and jasmin-sci\* machines.
 We are investigating this and are working to resolve it ASAP.

-We will provide updates via our news channel here: <https://www.ceda.ac.uk/blog/>We apologise for the inevitable inconvenience caused.
+We will provide updates via our news channel [here](/news): We apologise for the inevitable inconvenience caused.
 JASMIN team